Nirbhay: Testing

+DRDO conducted the successful test from the Launch Complex IV of the Integrated Test Range located on the Abdul Kalam Island off the coast of Odisha.
+The missile performance met all the objectives of the test which was tracked by various tracking instruments deployed by the Integrated Test Range, Chandipur.

 Induction

-As of November 2023, the Ministry of Defence (MoD) is considering a proposal from one of the service for the induction of Nirbhay and is at an advance stage of discussion.
+As of November 2023, the Ministry of Defence is considering a proposal from one of the service for the induction of Nirbhay and is at an advance stage of discussion.
 Once cleared, all the three services of Indian Armed Forces will have Nirbhay in their arsenal.
 The Government of India already cleared the induction of Nirbhay in two services about two years ago.

 The LRLACM received Acceptance of Necessity (AoN) from Defence Acquisition Council (DAC) for induction into Indian Air Force in August 2023.
 As of September 2024, the user trials and eventual induction of Nirbhay missiles are expected soon.

 Trials of LRLACM of the Indian Army is expected to begin in 2025.
 As per reports by the Greek and Turkish media in late June 2025, India has unofficially offered the LR-LACM to the Hellenic Armed Forces.

-Nirbhay, Pralay, Brahmos and Pinaka will become part of the Integrated Rocket Force (IRF), a separate entity from Strategic Forces Command (SFC).
+Nirbhay, Pralay, Brahmos and Pinaka will become part of the Integrated Rocket Force, a separate entity from Strategic Forces Command.
+In February 2026, the MoD issued a request for information to initiate the process of acquiring submarine-launched land attack cruise missiles (LACMs) for the Indian Navy's fleet of conventional submarines.
+DRDO SLCM is reported to be a parallel development.